 Is Uphold A Good Choice For You?

-Uphold is suitable for those who want an extremely simple trading experience that includes foreign exchange, cryptocurrencies, precious metals, and stocks (where available).
+Uphold is suitable for those who want an extremely simple trading experience that includes foreign exchange, cryptocurrencies, and precious metals.
 It’s a unique platform with a fun combination of assets.

 Fees seem deceivingly low when using any exchange that only charges through spreads, so stay aware of what you’re paying.
 While it’s not ideal for expert or advanced traders, many beginners and casual crypto holders will find Uphold does the job well.